Troop Kit provides an easier way to handle the day-to-day tasks of running a Scouting group.

 - Improves communication and minimizes paperwork

-- Eases the patrol leader's job, but maintains his leadership
+- Eases the patrol leader's job, but maintains their leadership

 - Makes it extremely easy for parents to register scouts for events